Stone throwing

 Stone throwing or rock throwing, when it is directed at another person (called stone pelting in India), is often considered a form of criminal battery.
+In certain political contexts, stone-throwing can be considered a form of civil resistance.

 History

 The throwing of rocks or stones is one of the most ancient forms of ranged-weapon combat, with stone-throwing slings found among other weapons in the tomb of Tutankhamen, who died about 1325 BC.